Need to talk? Call 1800 882 436.

 What will happen if I miscarry in hospital?

-If you miscarry in hospital, you may decide that you wish to see your baby.
-Whether or not this is possible depends on:
+If you miscarry in hospital, you may wish to see your baby.
+This may or may not be possible, depending on:

 • the stage of your pregnancy